GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** Nienke asked for an airport ride on January 9.
 Ryan did not provide it.
 Importantly, she continued trying to see him afterward, which weighs against the strongest version of the theory that she was simply using him for transportation.

 **Established/corroborated:** By late January, Ryan had stopped initiating with Nienke.
-Nienke called, asked if he was alive, asked if he still wanted to be friends, told him his ignoring her was hurtful, and asked him to communicate clearly.
-Ryan said he had been feeling exceptionally down, needed time alone, and that she had done nothing wrong.
+Nienke called, asked if he was alive, framed his non-response as hurtful and unlike communication between friends, and raised the possibility that he no longer wanted the friendship.
+Ryan apologized for being unresponsive, said he had been feeling exceptionally down, needed time alone, and said Nienke had done nothing wrong.
 Nienke warned that further isolation would not help.

 **Established/corroborated:** When Nienke came to Ryan's apartment, Ryan reportedly did not let her in and appeared to pretend he was sleeping.
 This occurred despite evidence that Ryan could still go to Joe and Lucas's house and participate at least intermittently in bowling-related plans or activity.